deusx7/deusx7.github.io/Posts/Active_Directory/Token_Impersonation/Token_Impersonation.md

 ![](attachments/20240311162353.png)

-Then download on the Target machine:
+Then run the following on the Target machine:

 ![](attachments/20240311162555.png)